Kalo (Taro) - Maui Ocean Center

 Kalo (Taro)

-Kalo came in two forms; dryland and wetland.
+Kalo comes in two forms; dryland and wetland.
 There were 300 varieties grown specifically for poi production.
-Poi was created by cooking the corm (root) of the Kalo and then pounded with water to create poi kalo.
+Poi was created by cooking the corm (root) of the kalo and then pounded with water to create poi kalo.

-Poi and fish were essential to the polynesian culture and came to Hawaii to be eaten with every meal.
-There are several varieties of Kalo; Hawaiians had poi that was purple, yellow, and white depending on which type they used.
+Poi is essential to the Polynesian diet and was eaten with nearly every meal.
+There are several varieties of kalo; Hawaiians had poi that was purple, yellow, and white depending on which type they used.

 common Name